 Brenda, joined in 2015

-Mark, joined in 2012
+—Brian, joined in 2016

 "Over my many years of Aikido practice, I’ve never felt such a warmth and welcoming as I have at Portsmouth Aikido.
 I have had the privilege of training with both Judy and Aaron Senseis, who are remarkable teachers.
-They blend good humor, insight about human relationships, and deep expertise as aikidoists to make for a learning environment that promotes not only the physical art of Aikido, but also its personal, social, and spiritual dimensions."
+They blend good humor, insight about human relationships, and deep expertise as aikidoists to make for a learning environment that promotes not only the physical art of aikido, but also its personal, social, and spiritual dimensions."

-Mardi, joined in 2003
+—Mardi, joined in 2003

 “This is a good-sized dojo with dedicated, friendly, welcoming people and a long history.
-The dojo is ego-free, and all about supporting and contributing to the art of Aikido.
+The dojo is ego-free, and all about supporting and contributing to the art of aikido.
 The cost to train there is quite reasonable, and you get a lot in return with plenty of mat-time and varied instruction from a number of different and talented practitioners.”

-Tim, joined in 2008
+—Tim, joined in 2008